artur-gajewski/blogit/README.md

 	$ php app/console blog:user:create

 Enter required information and after the console is done creating your user you are ready to login.

+#Parameters

+There are many things you can customize in BlogIt in the parameters.yml file:

+blog_theme: Theme of the blog.
+blog_title: Title of the blog which will be visible in the navigation bar and browser's bar.
+blog_hero: Hero unit's big text.
+blog_subhero: Smaller head text under the hero unit.
+blog_copyright: Your copyright name.
+blog_email: email address you want to display to your readers.
+facebook_like_button: Whether you want to enable Facebook button after each post.
+facebook_commenting: Whether you want to enable Facebook comment plugin so that people can comment on your posts.

 #Usage